acharraggi/my_ftc_app/README.md

 - create LightOp that uses the light sensor for ambient light levels
 - create AccelerometerOp to return raw acceleration values, fix comments in my other OpModes
 - create MagneticOp that returns raw magnetic field values as telemetry
+- create ProximityOp that returns raw proximity sensor values as telemetry

 I've configured Git for this repository in a fashion similar to: http://blog.powma.com/git-you-some-mean-js-setup-advanced-git/